-Parents Walk In At The Worst Time
+Parents Walk In at the Worst Time

 An older teenager, or young adolescent goes to his or her room with a friend of their preferred gender.
 At some point, a parent will find some reason to barge in.

-This plays out in two ways:
+This plays out in a few different ways:

 Related to Moment Killer